radiomicsgroup/dMRIMC/manuals/parameter_estimation.md

 This tutorial provides an example of simulation-informed parameter estimation on signals generated from the histologically realistic cancer substrates included in our [preprint](https://www.medrxiv.org/content/10.1101/2024.07.15.24310280v1).
 In doing so, we reproduce some of the figures reporing on the _in silico_ experiments of our paper.

-**Under development!
-Everything will be here in the coming days -- apologies for the inconvenience!**

 ## Data
 We provide you already with the synthetic signals and corresponding tissue parameters generated from our 18 histology-derived substrates.
 These have been stored in NIFTI format, following the same steps described in the previous tutorial [here](https://github.com/radiomicsgroup/dMRIMC/blob/main/manuals/histology_to_signals.md).
 For each substrate, we use 10 unique values for both intra-cellular and extra-cellular intrisnic diffusivities $D_{0|in}$ and $D_{0|ex}$, for a total of 1800 signals.
 The substrates are shown here: